-“Listen, Dawn.”
+“Seriously, Dawn.”
 Charles flipped through the book until he found what he was looking for.
 He stabbed the page with an indignant finger.
 “There.
 See?
 Quantum mechanics.
 Case closed.”

 “Grow up.
 If you read this book you might be able to get through Gödel, Escher, Bach without stopping when you get to Gödel.”

 “That’s when I always stop too,” Jules admitted.
-She took the book from Charles, and saw that it had been written by the science editor for the Boston evening news station.
+She took the book from Charles and saw that it had been written by the science editor for the Boston evening news station.
 “This actually looks good.”

 “What book?
 Is it really about girdles?”
 Nathaniel asked.